Yidaotus/YiLang2/README.md

 ## Adding Sentences

 Select the sentence you want to add and mark it as a sentence.
 Afterward, you get the option to show/hide and edit the translation.
 The Sentence is automatically added as an example for every containing vocabulary.
-You can also add additional vocabulary inside the sentence as explained above.
+You can also add additional vocabulary inside the sentence, as explained above.

 ![word image](about/sentences.png)